2 February 2026

 On the other end, you’ve got long-tail keywords.
 These are longer search terms, with multiple words.
 Examples could be “hiking backpack with water bladder” or “pillow standard size set of 4”.
 These keywords tend to have fewer people searching for them.
 But they’re much more focused, and generally much more likely to lead to a sale.

 Don’t get caught up in looking at search volume alone when judging the most important keywords for your product listing.
-You may get in front of more people by ranking for a short-tail, high-volume keyword.
+You may get in front of more people by targeting a short-tail, high-volume keyword.
 But these people are not as far along in the purchasing journey and are often not ready to buy right away.
+To gain deeper insights, use a SERP tracker to analyze what content ranks for those queries.
+This will help you understand search intent and identify where potential clients may be in their journey.

 You will likely generate more sales by focusing your SEO efforts on long-tail keywords with less search volume but more focused intent.